-EY’s payroll year-end checklist explores these matters and more while providing you with information resources to support you in your year-end planning and compliance activities.
+Ernst & Young LLP’s payroll year-end checklist explores these matters and more while providing you with these information resources to support you in your year-end planning and compliance activities:

-We have created a sample year-end checklist of the top 25 year-end payroll and employment tax activities for 2013.
-A column is included for inserting your own target completion date.
+Below is a sample year-end checklist of the top 30 year-end payroll and employment tax activities for 2014.

 Keep in mind that this is not a comprehensive list.
 Each business is unique in its payroll processes.
 Make a careful inventory of your own requirements and augment this checklist as necessary.